(Jann and Tothova, Blood 2021)

 Our Research

 The primary focus of the Tothova laboratory is investigation of the biology, genetics and treatment of myeloid malignancies, including the premalignant state of clonal hematopoiesis (CHIP), myelodysplastic syndromes (MDS) and acute myeloid leukemia (AML).
 Our goal is to contribute to our understanding of the effect of chromatin organization on hematopoietic stem cell (HSC) transformation in the context of mutations in cohesin genes and other epigenetic modulators recurrently mutated in myeloid malignancies.
-We employ a combination of genomic, genome engineering, mouse modeling as well as classical biochemistry, cellular and molecular biology approaches to answer disease-relevant questions with the goal to identify novel therapeutic targets that can be translated to true patient benefit in the future.
+We employ a combination of genomic, genome engineering, mouse modeling, single cell sequencing as well as classical biochemistry, cellular and molecular biology approaches to answer disease-relevant questions with the goal to identify novel therapeutic targets that can be translated to true patient benefit in the future.

 1, How does the chromatin structure change during the progression of cohesin mutant myeloid disease and can we target it to avert progression to cancer?